blukatstudios/ManafestLore/markdown/introduction.md

 - Federated Great Kingdoms

 ## Realms
-These are the paralel simulations of the solar system that connect.
+These are the paralel dimensions that connect with the overworld.

 **Overworld**
 The mana of the overworld is mundane in that it retains energy, but cannot in itself perform magic.